FindArticles FindArticles

 Table of Contents

-• What’s new and what’s included
+• What’s New and What’s Included

-• Security expectations and open questions
+• Security expectations and open issues

-• How XChat compares to rivals
+• How XChat matches up to its competitors

 • Privacy gains and moderation trade-offs